milen-patel/Java-City-Builder/README.md

 There are restrictions as to where you can construct various buildings.

 Apartments: must be constructed on a position that directly touches a road (not on a corner)
 Factory: must be constructed on a position that directly touches both a road and water
 House: must be constructed on a position that directly touches a road
 Retail: must be constructed on a position that directly touches a road
 Park: must be constructed on a position that directly touches water
+Road: must be constructed on a position that directly touches another piece of road